Pruning-Aware Merging for Efficient Multitask Inference: Detailed Dataset Setup

-The dataset is devided into training and test sets containing 80\% and 20\% of the samples.
-Same as in CelebA, the input picture resolution is resized to $72\times72$ and the width of the fully connected layers in VGG-16 is changed to 512.
+\fakeparagraph{LFW} The Labeled Faces in the Wild (LFW) dataset\footnote{http://vis-www.cs.umass.edu/lfw/} contains over 13,000 face photographs collected from the web.
+Each face photo is associated with 73 attributes~\cite{bib:ICCV09:Kumar}.
+We randomly split the 73 labels in the LFW dataset into four groups with 15 labels each and one group with 13 labels.
+Each group of labels forms a single task.
+The dataset is divided into training and test sets containing 80\% and 20\% of the samples.
+Same as in CelebA, the input picture resolution is resized to $72\times72$.
+On each task we train slightly modified VGG-16 models, a commonly used single-task network architecture on LFW.
+The width of the fully connected layers in VGG-16 is changed to 128.
 The convolutional layers are initialised with weights pre-trained for imdb-wiki~\cite{bib:IJCV18:Rothe}, and use the same pre-processing steps.
-The baselines and RDNet are pruned via VIB: First 120 Epochs with KL-factor set to $4\times10^{-5}$, then 40 Epochs with KL-factor $1\times10^{-6}$.